tomp31/RiichiUKRankingSystem/mers-vs-rukrs.md

 Results older than a year have their weight halved.
 Results older than two years no longer count.
 ​

-### New/inactive players
+### Minimum participation

 ​
-MERS requests that players register at least 5 results to give a representative ranking.
+To give a representative ranking, MERS has a minimum participation of 5 tournaments.
 ​

-Players with fewer than 5 results are given 'virtual' results until they have 5 results.
+Players with fewer than 5 results are given placeholder results until they have 5 results.
 ​

-Each of these virtual results is a 0 (corresponding to last place) with weight 1.
+Each of these placeholder results is a 0 (corresponding to last place) with weight 1.
 ​

 ### The two parts of the MERS ranking